Sven-Seyfert/Au3VidOverlay/README.md

 ## Description

-Au3VidOverlay allows to play Youtube videos as transparent fullscreen overlay above each window.
+Au3VidOverlay allows to play Youtube videos as semi transparent fullscreen overlay above each window.
 So it's possible to do your work and to view your chosen video without switching windows.

 ## Features